joelouthan/Theologicus/src/confession-1689/1689-TEACH-02-external-relations-of-God.md

 #### He is our All in all

->1 Corinthians 15:28 (CSB) When everything is subject to Christ, then the Son himself will also be subject to the one who subjected everything to him, so that God may be all in all.
+>1 Corinthians 15:28 When everything is subject to Christ, then the Son himself will also be subject to the one who subjected everything to him, so that God may be all in all.

->Psalm 16:11 (CSB) You reveal the path of life to me; in your presence is abundant joy; at your right hand are eternal pleasures.
+>Psalm 16:11 You reveal the path of life to me; in your presence is abundant joy; at your right hand are eternal pleasures.

 When God deals with you, he deals out of maxed out goodness and wisdom--full good and full wisdom.
 Nothing less and nothing more is possible.